 - How can I get a transcript?

 First, download your add/drop form online.
 You will need to take this form to the instructor teaching the class you want to take.
 If they will allow you to crash, have them sign the form under "Instructors Signature" and bring the form to One Stop Student Center.
 There is no fee to add/drop a class.
+There is no crashing in the School of Business.

 Go to the Summer and Intersession Office web site for detailed information.